stealthman22/100-days-of-code/log.md

 DAY 72 (18th June 2019)

 Finished up the Day 11 Challenge in JS30.
 And I proceeded to ask questions on code logic I do not understand.
 Also yet to solve the challenge of adding a fullscreen toggle button.
 Need to shift more focus to the ZTM course.

+DAY 73 (19th June 2019)

+Another JS30 day.
+Built a key sequence identifier, It creates an object and stores every keystroke.
+It's the basis of a keylogger application.
+I am convinced that the possibilities of javascript are endless